Final Exam (1981 film): Production

-The majority of the cast on Final Exam were stage actors cast in Los Angeles, California.
-The film's lead, Cecile Bagdadi, was cast after she was seen performing in a production of Faces on the Wall at the Coronet Theatre in Los Angeles.
-The film was shot over a period of six weeks from September 15, 1980, to October 25, 1980 at E.O.
-Studios in Shelby, North Carolina.
-Additional photography took place at Limestone College in Gaffney, South Carolina, and Isothermal Community College in Spindale, North Carolina.
+The majority of the cast on Final Exam were L.A. stage actors.
+The film's lead, Cecile Bagdadi, was cast after she was seen performing in a production of Faces on the Wall at the Coronet Theatre.
+The film was shot over six weeks from September 15, 1980, to October 25, 1980 at E.O.
+Studios in Shelby.
+Additional photography took place at Limestone College in Gaffney, and Isothermal Community College in Spindale.
 The film's budget was approximately $363,000.

 Music

 An official score was released for the film in 1981 by AEI Records.